Aaheer17/PhinD-me-if-You-Can/README.md

 - Student’s research interests, skills, preferences, CV, and SOP
 - Professor’s Google Scholar and lab website
-- Precomputed LLM-based analyses stored as JSON files
+- LLM-based qualitative and quantitative reasoning

 The app is designed for the **Claude for Good 2025 – Student Track**.